Arvato-Systems/kie4developer/README.md

 Library for creating and deploying [JBPM](https://www.jbpm.org) workflows using [Java](https://java.com).

 - Create BPMN Processes (Process Definitions) as simple Java classes with fluent API or use existing .bpmn xml-files
-- Use simple Java classes for executing business logic in service tasks
+- Write simple Java classes for executing business logic in service tasks
 - Unittest the BPMN Processes with JUnit on your local system
 - Package a release with all dependencies as single self-executable jar artifact
 - Deploy to a KIE Server with selectable deployment strategies e.g. overwrite or migration